Rate Caps

 Read More: Current Annuity Rates

 You can think of rate caps as a type of fee or cost (though they’re not technically a fee).
 If you want to transfer the downside risk to the annuity company, there is a cost associated.
-In the case of indexed annuities and RILAs, the cost is the cap on interest rates.
+In the case of fixed index annuities and RILAs, the cost is the cap on interest rates.

 This is where interest rate caps come into play.
 These pricing levers enable insurers to mitigate their economic risk by limiting annuitants’ upside potential and establishing a more equitable risk-return tradeoff.
 In down market years, insurers will suffer financial losses, but they can make up for them in up market years.